 It's never too late to get a flu vaccine.

-The majority of the flu so far this year is the same pandemic H1N1 strain that struck in 2009.
-This one is particularly troublesome for children and young adults.
-Symptoms caught in the first two days may qualify for anti-viral medicine.
+Symptoms of the flu include fever, cough, body aches and sore throat, and if caught in the first two days may qualify for anti-viral medicine.
 If you have questions or concerns, please call.
 If your doctor isn’t available, the physicians at UrgentMED are.

 Influenza can be serious, even fatal.
 Don’t fool with the flu.